The patterns in the data.

 March 2026

-Every insight comes from our borough intelligence reports.
+Every insight comes from our borough dashboards.
 15,114 applications, 33 boroughs, every officer report read.